joyelkhan/Audio-Only-for-YouTube---Elite-Suite/README.md

 ## 📦 Installation

-### Method 1: Load Unpacked (Development)

 1. **Download or Clone** this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable **Developer mode** (toggle in top-right corner)
 4. Click **"Load unpacked"**
-5. Select the extension folder: `AUDIO ONLY FOR YOUTUBE™ - ELITE EDITION`
+5. Select the extension folder
 6. The extension is now installed! 🎉

-### Method 2: Chrome Web Store (Coming Soon)

-*Extension will be published to the Chrome Web Store after final testing and icon creation.*

 ---